Squamous Cell Carcinoma (SCC) of the Skin: Guidelines, Diagnosis, & Treatment

 Key Point

-The main risk factors for developing a squamous cell carcinoma are sun exposure, pale skin, and medical conditions resulting in immunosuppression or immunocompromise.
+The main risk factors for developing squamous cell carcinoma are sun exposure, pale skin, and medical conditions resulting in immunosuppression or immunocompromise.

 Sun Exposure